Entrustment Tuition

 Frequently Asked Questions

-What will the school do to ensure that students fulfil the Entrustment Commitment?
+What will the school do to ensure that students fulfill the Entrustment Commitment?

 1. Engaged Alumni Participation: We believe in the power of a tight-knit alumni community.
 To foster this, we will encourage regular gatherings for graduates, providing them with opportunities to stay connected, share their service experiences, and remind each other of the commitments they made during their time at Sattler.